batfish/pybatfish/docs/source/getting_started.rst

 Upgrading Batfish
 -----------------

-In order to upgrade to the latest Docker container, issue these commands on the Batfish server
+In order to upgrade to the latest Docker container, issue these commands on the Batfish server:

 .. code-block :: bash